alexellis/jaas/README.md

 * When task logs are available in the API this will be used instead of service logs.
 * When event streams are released they will prevent the need to poll continually

+## Similar tools

+* [kjob](https://github.com/stefanprodan/kjob) by Stefan Prodan appears to be a close variation of jaas, but for Kubernetes.

 ## Contributions are welcome